 - Hot baths

 The reddening of the skin often can’t be avoided due to the wide range of triggers that could exacerbate it.
-There are several treatment options for the condition, which usually begin with topical medications, including metronizadole cream or gel, azelaic acid cream or gel and ivermectin cream.
+There are several treatment options for the condition, which usually begin with topical medications, including metronizadole cream or gel, azelaic acid cream or gel, and ivermectin cream.
 These are normally applied once or twice daily, and may take several weeks to take effect.
 Their side effects may include itchiness, burning or stinging and dry skin.
+Low dose doxycycline 40mg (Efracea) is also used to treat moderate to severe papules and pustules of rosacea.

 Mirvaso was introduced to the UK market with quite a bit of fanfare, being the only gel that can eliminate redness and discomfort so quickly – and this means a lot to those suffering from the embarrassing redness and painful burning sensation.
 Only a pea size amount is required, and a tube of the gel lasts for about two months.